gergelyth/aoc-2023/README.md

 Typically, I don't go back to fix issues unless it's incredibly ugly and it *really* bothers me.

+Also, in most cases the solution to part 2 overwrites (and destroys) the solution to part 1.
+The commit history should tell the story for part 1, although I might go back and organize it properly after the event ends.

 *Python is not my primary language, but I thought it would be fun to do this year's challenge with the snake to improve.
 Terrible inefficiences expected.*

 ### Reference